What's Important to Me?

 • What made the experience meaningful?

-• Which (if any) aspects of the activity would I like to do again?
+• Which (if any) aspects of the activity would I do again?

-Here are a couple of reflection exercises that might help you as you think of your interests:
+Here are a couple of exercises to help you reflect on your interests:

 2. Career Assessment Tools